-In the last days of 2017, you set a goal for yourself.
+In the last days of 2017, did you set a goal for yourself?

-Maybe it’s big, like a juicy promotion.
-Maybe it’s a proposal for an exciting new service that you intended to pitch to your boss last February.
+Maybe it was big, like a juicy promotion.
+Or a proposal for an exciting new service that you intended to pitch to your boss last February.

 Does that sound familiar?
 Or is it just me?
 Because that’s exactly what I discovered when I reviewed several of my 2018 goals.
 And that led to a lot of reflection.
 What I discovered—and maybe you can relate—is that underneath the distraction was fear.
 Fear that I didn’t even know I had.

 But there's good news!
 Once I got in touch with the fear, I was able to use that awareness to jump-start my progress.
 That's exactly what I'm doing by writing this blog post.